own3d/docs/docs/docs/authorization-revoked-webhook.md

 ### Platform Authorization Revoked

 This payload is sent when a user revokes authorization for a specific platform.

-Platforms include Streaming services like Twitch, YouTube, and Facebook Gaming.
+Platforms include Streaming services like Twitch and YouTube.
-Also, other services like Discord, Twitter, and Instagram.
+Also, other services like Discord, TikTok and Facebook.

 ```json
 {